 How it will work:

-- There will be two rounds of facilitated planning – one in the fall, from September – December, and one in the spring, from February – May.
-Organizations must apply to participate: those interested in the fall round may apply now; applications for the spring round will be open in November.
+- There will be two rounds of facilitated planning – one in the fall, from September – December, and one anticipated in the spring, from February – May.
+Organizations must apply to participate: if you would like to participate in the spring round apply now.

 - Participant organizations will be selected to represent a broad range of institutional sizes, geographical locations, collections types, and building construction.
+For the spring round we are especially interested in working with organizations that are all-volunteer and/or located inland.
 However, the most important qualification will be the organization’s demonstration that all the stakeholders (whether paid or volunteer staff, board members, or other governing authority members) are committed to devoting the time and resources to completing a disaster plan.